rgarciademarina/AI4Devs-design-rgm/LTI-jaa/prompts.md

 ### High level arquitecture

-I use here as GPTEraser -  DiagramGPT.
+I use here as GPT Eraser -  DiagramGPT.

 ```markdown
 I need you create a microservices architecture for an ongoing ATS system like Lever, Greenhouse or OpenCATS.